dianestephani/barbell-math/README.md

 ---

-*The Barbell Math Machine is a React app built using Vite.*
+*The Barbell Math Machine is a React app built using Vite.
+It's deployed [here](https://68ec726d7673390008af7a92--barbell-math-machine.netlify.app/).*